Glenks123/nodejs-emailsender/README.md

-# Sending emails with Node.js
+# Sending emails with Node.js using nodemailer

-### Nodemailer is a module for Node.js applications that allows email sending.
+Nodemailer is a module for Node.js applications that allows email sending.